elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

     <br />
     <div></div>

-- You might violate the Liskov Substitution Principle by suppressing a default step implementation via a subclass.
+- You may violate the Liskov Substitution Principle by suppressing a default step implementation through a subclass.
-- Some clients may be limited reason the template pattern enforces a particular design.
+- Some clients may be the only reason the template pattern imposes a specific design.
-- Template pattern is more flexible and changes at high-level or low-level can disturb implementation, reason maintenance can be painful with this pattern.
+- The template design is more adaptable than other patterns, and modifications at the high or low level might disrupt implementation, making maintenance difficult.

 <br />
   </div>